raspberrypilearning/naughty-and-nice/en/step_5.md

 - In the same directory as your Python file, create a new empty file called `tweets.txt`.
 This will be where the tweets are stored.

-The first step will be to open the `file` file, that will be passed in as an argument.
+The first step of your `store_tweets` function will be to open the `file` file that will be passed in as an argument.
 Then load up any tweets that are there.

-The first time you run the program, this will be an empty file, but it will soon collect **a lot** of tweets.
+The first time you run the program, `tweets.txt` will be empty, but it will soon contain **a lot** of tweets.

-Next you will need to follow a few steps:
+Next your function needs to perform these steps:
-1. combine these tweets with the list of tweets that were most recently collected
+1. Combine these tweets with the ones in the `tweets` list, which were more recently collected
-1. duplicate tweets should be removed
+1. Duplicate tweets should be removed
-1. combined old and new tweets should be written back into the file
+1. The combined old and new tweets should be written back into the file

 - If you're confident on how to do this, then have a go.
 If not, you might find the sections below helpful.

 --- collapse ---
 ---
-title: Reading a file into a list.
+title: Reading a file into a list
 ---
-- To open a file you first need to create a file object, that contains all the files data.
+- To open a file, you first need to create a file object that contains all the file's data.
 ```python
 with open('filename.txt', 'r') as f:
 ```

-**If you are using Windows you may have issues if you do not specify an encoding type.
-So use this code instead.**
+**If you are using Windows, you may have issues if you do not specify an encoding type.
+Use this code instead:**
 ```python
 with open('filename.txt', 'r', encoding='utf8') as f:
 ```